AdobeDocs/federated-audience-composition.en/help/query/expression-editor.md

 * The list of available **fields (2)** that can be used in the expression and corresponding to the schema, also known as targeting dimension, of the query.
 * **Helper functions (3)**, sorted by category.

 Edit the expression by entering an expression directly in the input field.
-To add a field or a helper function, place your cursor in the expression where you want to add it and click the + button.
+To add a field or a helper function, place your cursor in the expression where you want to add it and select the + button.

 ![](assets/expression-editor.png){zoomable="yes"}

-When your expression is ready, click the **[!UICONTROL Confirm]** button.
+When your expression is ready, select **[!UICONTROL Confirm]**.
 The expression displays in the selected field.
 To edit it, open the expression editor and make the desired changes.

 The example below shows an expression configured for the **[!UICONTROL Value]** field.
 To edit it, you need to open the expression editor using the **[!UICONTROL Edit expression]** button.